 Local Governing Body

-Quality and Standards Committee.
+Quality and Standards Committees take place each time.
 Learning walks and governance reviews are scheduled to accompany meetings of the full board and committees.

 When do we meet?